 Advantages of TLU ATEP

-Athletic training students at TLU are exposed to clinical and situational learning from the first day they begin the educational program.
-Under the close supervision of Texas Lutheran's staff of nationally certified athletic trainers, students learn by actually doing and are allowed to progress as their proficiency grows.
+Athletic training students at TLU are exposed to clinical and situational learning from the first day they begin the professional program.
+Students learn in real patient care situations and are provided increasing supervised autonomy as their proficiency grows.

 Decision Making Situations

-As athletic training students progress in competency and clinical proficiency, they are routinely placed in hands-on decision making situations under the close supervision of our athletic training staff.
-TLU athletic training students interact directly with all athletes in situations such as on-field evaluations, immediate care and referral, rehabilitation design, and return to play decisions.
-With feedback from the TLU athletic training staff, students build confidence in making immediate and challenging decisions for the care of their athletes.
+As athletic training students progress in competency and clinical proficiency, they are routinely placed in hands-on decision making situations under the close supervision of our clinical preceptors.
+TLU athletic training students interact directly with all patients in situations such as preventative programing, on-field and clinical injury evaluation, immediate care and referral, rehabilitation design, and return to play decisions.
+With consistent feedback from clinical preceptors, students build confidence in making immediate and challenging decisions for the care of their patients.

 Small Class Size